 Challenges with ASP.NET View State

 While View State is incredibly useful, it can become quite large, especially in applications featuring complex controls like grid views.
-The increased size makes HTTP requests and responses larger, slowing down the application’s response time.
+The increased size makes HTTP requests and responses larger, slowing down the application’s response time due to Base64 serialization overhead and increased HTTP payload size.

-Another downside is the increased bandwidth usage which increases your bandwidth cost considerably.
+Another downside is the increased bandwidth usage, which impacts network latency and significantly raises egress costs in cloud deployments like Azure or AWS.
 For instance, if each HTTP request adds 60-100 KB of View State data, multiplying this by the total number of transactions quickly escalates costs.
 Lastly, sending sensitive data as part of the View State poses security risks, making encryption necessary—a process that can be costly in terms of performance.

 Why Cache ASP.NET View State?